Creating test VMs via GitLab CI

 - In the window that opens, click Stop.

-- In the required disk row, click
+- Select the disk you need, click

 test-app-snap